 Ballindalloch Castle, an impressive stronghold and homely mansion in formal gardens and lovely wooded grounds, long a property of the Macpherson Grants, and near Charlestown of Aberlour in Moray in northern Scotland.

 Ballindalloch Castle, an impressive stronghold and homely mansion in lovely wooded grounds, long a property of the Macpherson Grants, and near Charlestown of Aberlour in Moray in northern Scotland.
-Balvenie Castle (Many thanks and © Tom Wolf www.tom-wolf.com)
+Ballindalloch Castle (Many thanks and © Tom Wolf www.tom-wolf.com)

 Moray: About 7.5 miles south-west of Charlestown of Aberlour, on minor roads north of A95, just east of River Avon, at Ballindalloch Castle.